ziutek/mymysql/doc/readme.md

 ## Interface

-There is one change in v0.3, which doesn't preserve backwards compatibility with v0.2: the name of *Execute* method was changed to *Run*.  *Exec* for Statement struct was added.
+There is one change in v0.3, which doesn't preserve backwards compatibility with v0.2: the name of *Execute* method was changed to *Run*.
+A new *Exec* method for Statement struct was added.
 It is similar in result to *Query* method.

 In *GODOC.html* or *GODOC.txt* you can find the full documentation of this package in godoc format.